ClintH/ixfx-docs/src/pages/data/pool.md

 }
 ```

-The Pool will automatically select an unused oscillator instance for each pose, keyed from the pose id.
-If a given pose id hasn't been sighted for one second, the oscillator it was assigned to is freed.
-If there are more poses than there are oscillators, it will re-assign the oscillator from the pose that hasn't been updated for the longest period.

 ## In action: automatically generating resources

 In this example, we will generate Pool resources on-demand.
 The Pool will create them (with the `generate()` function we provide) and automatically free them when they are unused.

 First we create the Pool, providing _generate_ and _free_ functions which are responsible for creating and destroying resources.
-Here HTML elements are the resources pooled.
+Here HTML elements are the resources being managed.

 ```js
 import { Pool } from 'https://unpkg.com/ixfx/dist/data.js';